-In this case, the SHF at Stage 3 were hypothetical and no information on forecast quality was given; however, the forecasts provided a good representation of what scientists hope to achieve with operational seasonal forecasting systems in the future (Neumann et al., 2018).
-This emphasizes the need to keep water sector users informed of scientific developments (see also Bolson et al., 2013), and to build awareness and knowledge around interpreting and using forecast quality information, as it is becoming more widely adopted in seasonal forecasting (see Copernicus, 2017a; Fry et al., 2017).
+5 at Stage 3 ('Improved EFAS-Seasonal') whereby decisions would only be made if the accuracy of the forecast could be verified.
+In this case, the SHF at Stage 3 were hypothetical and no information on forecast quality was given, however, they forecasts provided a good representation of whatthe skill that scientists hope to achieve with operational seasonal forecasting systems in the future (Neumann et al., 2018). and tThis emphasises the need to keep water sector users informed of scientific developments (see also Bolson et al., 2013). and to build awareness and knowledge around interpreting and using forecast

+10 quality information as it is becoming more widely adopted in seasonal forecasting (see Copernicus, 2017a, Fry et al., 2017).